Bluebeam/backenddev/README.md

 You can change any part of the *NetFace* app to accomplish your goals (think CRUD operations):
 * Registering a user's friends
-* Registering a TV show into the system
-* Registering episodes onto a TV show
 * Registering a user's favorite TV shows
 * Producing a channel line up for the following scenarios:
  * The current user